mmm/gce-application-pool/workshop-application-pool.md

     terraform plan
     terraform apply

-These test nodes need to be manually configured with a `SIEGE_TARGET` before you kick this off.
+These test nodes are automatically configured use the internal address reserved for the head of the internal load balancer during the network setup as their `SIEGE_TARGET` address.

-They just use old-school apache-bench to siege the head of the internal load balancer as soon as they start up.
+These clients just use old-school apache-bench to siege the head of the internal load balancer as soon as they start up.

 ## Cleaning up